This post may contain affiliate links.

 You can also turn it into basil olive oil dressing.
 Try this quick and easy dressing recipe:

-- In a small bowl, mix two tablespoons of lemon juice and 1/2 teaspoon of sugar.
+- In a small bowl, mix the juice of one lemon and 1/2 teaspoon of honey.

 - Add in the basil oil and two tablespoons of water.